minio/docs/source/administration/monitoring/bucket-notifications.rst

 ~~~~~~~~~~~~~

 MinIO supports triggering notifications on the following global events.
-You can only listen to these events through the :legacy:`ListenNotification <golang-client-api-reference.html#ListenNotification>` API:
+You can only listen to these events through the `ListenNotification <https://min.io/docs/minio/linux/developers/go/API.html#listennotification-context-context-context-prefix-suffix-string-events-string-chan-notification-info>` API:

 .. data:: s3:BucketCreated
 .. data:: s3:BucketRemoved